 1. Meet Your Match

 !
-If you haven't already chosen a new companion, your Adoption Counselor can assist in finding a good match for you.
+Our Adoption Counselor can assist you in finding a good match for you.
 Complete a Meet Your Match

 personality profile and find out what "color" matches your lifestyle and expectations for your new pet and prepare to fall in love!